Henryteck/quotes-for-developers/README.md

 FIVE
-“One of the best programming skills you can have is knowing when to walk away for a while.” – Oscar Godson
+“One of the best programming skills you can have is knowing when to walk away for a while.” – Oscar Godson SIX
+"Computing is an unlimited knowlegde, on which the world would crash....
+AI on its way to displacing human potential."